 Plasterboard (up to 10% is allowable in a mixed building waste skip)

-Heavy General Waste – General waste that contains any of the following, soil, sand, clay, concrete, brick, tiles, rock or excavated turf.
+Heavy General Waste - General Waste that contains any of the following: soil, sand, clay, concrete, brick, tiles, rock, bitumen, paving or excavated turf.

 Yes, you can mix different types of waste so long as you have ordered the correct skip bin for your waste type being heavy or light waste.

-Next day delivery is guaranteed and same day delivery is available up until midday with most suppliers, to be sure please contact us via live chat, email or call us on 1300 242 096.
+Next day delivery is guaranteed and same day delivery is available up until midday with most suppliers.
+To be sure, please contact us via live chat, email or call us on 1300 295 367.

 You can place your skip anywhere on your private property but please consider soft ground and hazards to access such as: